Polish Enigma double: First Polish double

-AVA
+AVA-made doubles

 In February 1933, the Polish Cipher Bureau ordered fifteen "doubles" of the military Enigma machine from the AVA Radio Manufacturing Company, in Warsaw.
 Ultimately, about seventy such functional replicas were produced.

-Precious gift
+Gift to Poland's Allies

-In August 1939, following a tripartite meeting of French, British, and Polish cryptologists held near Warsaw on 25 and 26 July, two Enigma replicas were passed to Poland's allies, one sent to Paris and one to London.
-Until then, German military Enigma traffic had defeated the British and French, and they had faced the disturbing prospect that German communications would remain "black" to them for the duration of the coming war.
+In August 1939, following a tripartite meeting of Polish, French, and British cryptologists at Warsaw on 25–26 July 1939 – during which the Poles had explained all their Enigma-decryption methods and equipment – two Enigma replicas were passed to Poland's allies, one sent to Paris and one to London.

-French doubles
+Earlier, German military Enigma traffic had totally defeated the French and British, and they had faced the prospect of being unable to read German communications during the coming war.

+Polish doubles assembled in France

-After Germany invaded Poland in September 1939 and key Polish Cipher Bureau personnel had been evacuated to France, the Cipher Bureau resumed its interrupted work at PC Bruno, outside Paris.
-The Poles had only three replica Enigma machines to work with, and these were wearing out from round-the-clock use.
+After Germany invaded Poland in September 1939 and key Polish Polish Cipher Bureau personnel had been evacuated to France, the Cipher Bureau resumed its interrupted work at PC Bruno outside Paris.
+The Poles had only three replica Enigmas to work with, two secretly taken out of Poland during the evacuation, and the one that had been sent to France after the July 1939 Warsaw conference, and these were wearing out from round-the-clock use.

 French Army intelligence officer Gustave Bertrand ordered parts for forty machines from a French precision-mechanics firm.
 Manufacture proceeded sluggishly, however, and it was only after the fall of France and the opening of underground work in southern France's Free Zone in October 1940 that four machines were finally assembled.